Skip to Content

 What are Federal Impact Aid Survey Cards and why are they important?

 At the beginning of every new school year the Federal Impact Aid Survey Cards will be sent home to every student in the district.
 A separate card must be completed and returned for each child.
 These completed cards will result in more federal money to help reimburse the Florida Department of Education for the cost of educating federally connected (military and DoD civilian) children whose families do not pay Florida state taxes.
 This will mean more resources for the schools and ultimately military-connected children.
-These funds help to pay for things such as text books, technology, and substitute teachers which can impact our military-connected child’s learning.
+These funds help to pay for things such as text books, technology and substitute teachers which can impact our military-connected child’s learning.
 Your information is not going to be shared with anyone outside the state and federal government, and the money for the school districts comes directly from the Department of Education and is based on the number of military-connected children educated by the state.

 What is the Military Student Identified (MSI) seen on school registration forms?
 Why is it important?